 Club Track Team (CST)

-The Norwich University Club Track Team was founded many years ago; and was revived in 2012.
+The Norwich University Club Track Team was founded many years ago and was revived in 2012.
 The events for the club range from running the 50m dash to the 5k race.
 Also, the only field event as of now is the shot-put (men’s and women’s).
 The Track Team is open to any NU students interested and there are no qualification times or distances.
 We meet three times a week for practice and have several planned races.
-Currently there are roughly 50 students who are members of NUTF; the NUTF has the goal of becoming a varsity sport for the University.
+Currently, there are roughly 50 students who are members of NUTF; the NUTF has the goal of becoming a varsity sport for the University.
 “From many events, one team”.

-Ultimate Frisbee Club (SI)
+Ultimate Frisbee (SI)

 The purpose of the Club Ultimate Frisbee Team is to provide students who are interested in playing, or learning to play, Ultimate Frisbee a place to do so.
-Activities include contest as events and tournaments at other colleges and universities.
-The team also provides students an outlet to get to know new members of the Norwich Community as well as to hopefully branch out to others schools in the area as well.
+Activities include contests at events and tournaments at other colleges and universities.
+The team also provides students an outlet to get to know new members of the Norwich Community as well as to hopefully branch out to other schools in the area as well.
 Ultimate is a noncontact, self-refereed sport and therefore helps with physical health but also helps to build character.
 Because of its 'Spirit of the Game' rules, players are taught negotiation, leadership, and communication skills.
 But most importantly, it is about having fun in a safe environment.

 Norwich Shooting Association (NSA) (SI)